ameyghan/ModularComponents/README.md

 # ModularComponents
-Modular Components that can be used in Unreal Engine.
-Can drag pure native C++ into the editor or convert to Blueprint.
+The aim for this repo is to have C++ Modular Components / Actors / Items that can be used in Unreal Engine.
 More items will be added, and can be added by any contributor.